cunger/launch/notes/sandcrawler-rulebook/objects.md

 # Objects

-Objects are created by the corresponding constructors or by means of special literals:
+Objects are created by the corresponding constructors (`Object`, `Array,` etc.) or by means of special literals:

 * Object literals: `{}`
 * Array literals: `[]`